 - enrollment in a post-secondary institution in in volunteer management, social sciences, human resources, community development, or adult education; or equivalent combination of education and experience

-- previous volunteer management and wildlife rehabilitation experience an asset
+- previous volunteer management experience an asset

 - exceptional planning, organizing and problem-solving skills

 - ability to meet tight and evolving deadlines, through the use of strong organizational and time management skills